tgherzog/boatworks/projects/coamings/_posts/2021-02-01-winch-blocks.md

-Here's the finished based of the winch block after I scraped, ground and sanded out the protective wax, and sanded down the edges where the epoxy seeped out from beneath the base (as with the coaming end cap, I want a bit of seepage on all sides to ensure the epoxy is level and fully covers the surface).
+Here's the finished based of the winch block after I scraped, ground and sanded out the protective wax, and sanded down the edges where the epoxy seeped out from beneath the base (as with the coaming end cap, I wanted a bit of seepage on all sides to ensure the epoxy is level and fully covers the surface).

 ![winch block sealed](images/winch-block-base-finished-web.jpg "Base with protective wax removed.
 Not pretty, but effective")